bradj00/token-escrow/README.md

 Contracts written in Solidity.
 Front end written in React.

-This is also my first dApp designed with a mobile-first approach to UI/UX rather than desktop.
+This is my first dApp designed with a mobile-first approach to UI/UX rather than desktop.

 ### New Escrow setup UI in progress